Stewart Uoo

 Stewart Uoo (born 1985, California) is an American artist.
 Uoo's art practice explores where the social and digital overlap often incorporating fashion and video game aesthetics into his watercolors, sculptures, and video pieces.
 Uoo's artworks have been included in the 9th Berlin Biennale and the 10th Gwangju Biennale and were featured alongside artist Jana Euler in a two-person exhibition at The Whitney Museum of American Art in 2013.
-Uoo has exhibited at 47 Canal in New York, Galerie Buchholz in Berlin, Germany, and Mendes Wood in São Paulo, Brazil, amongst other galleries.
+Uoo has exhibited at 47 Canal in New York, Galerie Buchholz in Berlin, Germany, and Mendes Wood DM in São Paulo, Brazil, amongst other galleries.
 Uoo is the host of It's Gets Better, an art-performance event held every summer that showcases artists, musicians, poets, and fashion icons.
 Uoo lives and works in New York City.
+Stewart Uoo is represented by Galerie Buchholz, Cologne, and 47 Canal, New York.

 Early life and education

 Uoo was born and raised in California.
 Uoo graduated from California College of Arts in 2007 and went on to attend the Städelschule in Frankfurt, Germany.